TeachBooks/template/README.md

 This is the template book.
 You can fork this to create a book in as easy-as-possible a way.
 Focus is mostly on providing a clean and simple view to the key setup of our book repo.

+## To be update, use this repository as a template, not as a fork

 ## How to deploy a fork of this book on GitHub Pages

 1. Click `Fork`, and set a name for your new book.